NuCivic/react-dash/README.md

 ===============

 ## What's React Dashboard
-It's a collection of tools (components + utils) that can be used to create dashboards programatically.
-In other words it's a framework to speed up dashboards creation.
+* It's a collection of tools (components + utils) that can be used to create dashboards programatically.
+* It's a framework to speed up dashboards creation.
+* components + configurations + data

+## What's not React Dashboard
+* Is not a tool to transform data.
+* Is not an end user tool.

 ## Where is the UI to build dashboards
 There is no UI.
+All is created from code.

 ## Why?
 Because the main goal of this library is to be flexible and code give all the flexibility we need.